Robert Amsterdam: Career

 Amsterdam has been part of the legal team in the Megaupload legal case, representing Kim Dotcom, the internet entrepreneur who had worked with activists such as Glenn Greenwald, Julian Assange and Edward Snowden.

 Amsterdam and his firm were also involved in efforts by the Turkish Government to sue the Gülen movement.

-Since 2023, Amsterdam has represented the Ukrainian Orthodox Church (UOC), along with various individuals related to it, in a fight against the Ukrainian Government over moves to prohibit the religion.
+Since 2023, Amsterdam has represented the Ukrainian Orthodox Church (UOC), along with various individuals related to it, in a fight against the Ukrainian Government over moves to prohibit the church.
 While the government has cited the UOC's alleged ties to the Russian Orthodox Church, Amsterdam has denied those links and characterised the efforts as contrary to the freedom of religion and aimed at establishing an authoritarian state.

 Another recent case taken on by Amsterdam has been his representation of the Government of the Democratic Republic of the Congo over the use of Conflict minerals by Apple during the brutal Kivu conflict.

 Amsterdam has been critical of economic sanctions, as well as financial and tax overegulation as currently practiced by the West.